maciejbaba/cms/README.md

 php artisan serve
 ```

+Go to http://localhost:8000 in order to use the app

 Go to register route in the top right corner

 Register as a test user for example: